lisunshiny/liannsun.com/bios/romantic_interest.md

 * My name is pronounced like "lee" + "anne"
 * I live in NYC
   * ⚠️ I share a name with a Canadian with a big internet presence -- that ain't me!! ⚠️
+* I work in tech (as you may have noticed), but please don't ask me about C++ on our first date... or ever

 ### Some links from around the internet